 Most people try to limit their about me page between 500-1000 words max and get straight to the point.

 As an example, I think Amira’s about me blog page is almost 2000 words but it works for her because it’s captivating and inspires her readers while also educating them about her products and services (exactly what they can expect from her!)

 Her about me page hooks her readers instantly, shows her personality, and inspires trust and likability (basically, all the components we discussed so far).

 Think about all these things when you start creating your about me page.

-Look at examples of about me pages from top sites (or blogs that inspire you).
+Look at examples of about me pages from top sites or awesome blogs that inspire you.

 I’m not saying you should copy their entire “about me” page but look for inspiration on what you can take from them to help write your own.